501(c)(3) Donation Receipt Template

 Political Prohibitions

 501(c)(3) organizations are strictly prohibited from attempting to influence legislation and participating in campaign activities for political candidates.
 This applies to all local, county, state, and federal levels.
 An organization that violates this prohibition risks complete revocation of its tax-exempt status.
 Depending on the nature of the violation, the organization may also have to pay certain excise taxes.
+Charitable organizations are allowed to participate in voter education and registration programs as long as the programs neither favor one candidate over another nor overtly oppose any candidate.
+Types of Legislation (action by Congress, local councils, public votes, and state legislatures):

 • Acts;